 Ride: Harris Creek Road, Home Road, Gunnar FSR, Kettle River FSR, Winnifred Falls

-Take Creighton Valley Road (just east of Lumby) to Harris Creek Road, Home Road, Gunnar FSR, Kettle River FSR, south to Winnifred Falls, then north to Hwy 6.
-Fairly easy ride (unless wet, then muddy sections) suitable for dual sports and adventure bikes.
+Take Creighton Valley Road (just east of Lumby) to Harris Creek Road, Home Road, Gunnar FSR, Kettle River FSR, south to Winnifred Falls (side trip), then north to Hwy 6.
+Mostly easy ride, unless wet, then muddy sections; a few switchbacks with loose gravel and rocks; some mild ruts.
+About 200 km from Vernon and back with the side trip to Winnifred Falls if returning via Hwy 6.

 Region: North Okanagan Monashees